AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Details of

+$\mathbb{C}$ verifies the signature and the proofs against $LRoot_{pb}$, and it also checks whether the retrieved receipt corresponds to $tx_i$.
+Then, $\mathbb{C}$ has a guarantee that the transaction $tx_i$ was included in $L$ and its execution in VM exited with a particular status, represented by a return code in the receipt.
 We highlight that the previous receipt retrieval protocol assumes that $tx_i$ is ``very recent,'' and is included only in the version of $L$ that was not synchronized with $\mathbb{S}$ yet.
-When $tx_i$ is already included in the synchronized version of $L$, we can put $LRoot_{cur} = LRoot_{pb}$ in the protocol, and thus omit computation of $\pi^{inc}$ and its verification.
-We also note that the receipt retrieval protocol can be integrated with the transaction submission in $\Pi_N$ by following it.
+When $tx_i$ is already included in the synchronized version of $L$, we can put $LRoot_{cur} = LRoot_{pb}$, and thus skip computation of $\pi^{inc}$ and its verification.
+We also note that the receipt retrieval protocol can be integrated with $\Pi_N$ by following it.